ITEST – Institute for Theological Encounter with Science and Theology

-In the News and Events section there is the list of conferences and workshops organized by ITEST.
+The Events section hosts a list of conferences and workshops organized by ITEST.

-The Media area provides a complete list of the books published from the 1970’s up to now (some excerpts are freely available online), the articles and DVDs.
-From this section it is also possible to have access to the Bullettin, quarterly published for membership by ITEST.
+The Media area provides: a complete list of the books published from the 1970’s up to now (some excerpts are freely available online); severla articles about different topics; videos and it is also possible to have access to the Bullettin, quarterly published for membership by ITEST.

 The Other links page contains a list of organizations operative in the Science & Religion field, with the related website addresses.

 The inspiration of the site is Christian with a Catholic orientation